poweradmin/poweradmin-docs/docs/installation/manual.md

 Create a `config/settings.php` file using the template below.
 A full list of configuration options can be found in `config/settings.defaults.php`.

+!!! warning "Password Character Restrictions"
+    When creating passwords for database, LDAP, or SMTP authentication, avoid using the following characters:

+    * Single quotes (`'`)
+    * Double quotes (`"`)
+    * Backslashes (`\`)
+    * Line breaks

+    These characters can cause configuration file generation to fail during installation with cryptic PHP syntax errors.

 ```php
 <?php
 /**